cjlee112/pygr/doc/rest/tutorials/annotation.rst

 multi-genome alignments, as a standard operation in comparative genomics.
 Pygr makes this easy::

-   for alignedRegion in msa[myRegion]: # FIND ALIGNMENT IN OTHER GENOMES
+   for alignedRegion in msa[myRegion]: # find alignment in other genomes
-     for ival in alignedRegion.exons: # SEE IF THIS CONTAINS ANY ANNOTATED EXONS if ival.orientation>0: # ENSURE ANNOTATION IS ON SAME STRAND AS alignedRegion print 'exon\tID:%d\tSEQ:%s' % (ival.id,str(ival.sequence)) # PRINT ITS SEQUENCE for exon2,splice in ival.next.items(): # LOOK AT ALTERNATIVE SPLICING OF THIS EXON do something...
+     for ival in alignedRegion.exons: # see if this contains any annotated exons if ival.orientation>0: # ensure annotation is on same strand as alignedregion print 'exon\tID:%d\tSEQ:%s' % (ival.id,str(ival.sequence)) # print its sequence for exon2,splice in ival.next.items(): # look at alternative splicing of this exon do something...

 * In the above code, we assumed that there exists a mapping of any genomic sequence region (``alignedRegion``) to exon annotations.
-This mapping is bound by pygr.Data.schema to the sequence object's ``exons`` attribute.
+This mapping is bound by worldbase.schema to the sequence object's ``exons`` attribute.
   In a moment we will see how to construct such a mapping.

 * An annotation is an interval (i.e. it has length, and can be sliced,